MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 ---
-title: Provision an Azure MySQL database using the Azure SDK libraries
+title: Create an Azure MySQL database using the Azure SDK libraries
-description: Use the management libraries in the Azure SDK libraries for Python to provision an Azure MySQL, PostgresSQL, or MariaDB database. ms.date: 06/24/2021 ms.topic: conceptual ms.custom: devx-track-python, devx-track-azurecli, py-fresh-zinc
+description: Use the management libraries in the Azure SDK libraries for Python to create an Azure MySQL, PostgresSQL, or MariaDB database. ms.date: 02/22/2023 ms.topic: conceptual ms.custom: devx-track-python, devx-track-azurecli, py-fresh-zinc
 ---

-# Example: Use the Azure libraries to provision a database
+# Example: Use the Azure libraries to create a database

-This example demonstrates how to use the Azure SDK management libraries in a Python script to provision an Azure MySQL database.
-It also provides a simple script to query the database using the mysql-connector library (not part of the Azure SDK). ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at later in this article.
+This example demonstrates how to use the Azure SDK management libraries in a Python script to create an Azure MySQL database.
+It also provides a simple script to query the database using the mysql-connector library (not part of the Azure SDK). ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are at later in this article.
 If you prefer to use the Azure portal, see [Create a PostgreSQL server](/azure/postgresql/quickstart-create-server-database-portal) or [Create a MariaDB server](/azure/mariadb/quickstart-create-mariadb-server-database-using-azure-portal).)

-You can use similar code to provision a PostgreSQL or MariaDB database.
+You can use similar code to create a PostgreSQL or MariaDB database.

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.